canonical/kafka-k8s-operator/docs/explanation/e-hardening.md

 ## Additional Resources

-For further information and details on the security and cryptographic specifications used by Charmed Kafka, please refer to the [Security Explanation page](/t/charmed-kafka-k8s-documentation-explanation-security/15715).
+For more information and details on the security and cryptography used by Charmed Kafka, see the [Security Explanation page](/t/charmed-kafka-k8s-documentation-explanation-security/15715).